 I wasn’t in the habit of keeping that daily appointment, though, because it wasn’t priority.
 I’m not sure what switched for me when I started wanting to meet with God every day.
 Maybe it was when my mom started insisting that, “A Sunday-morning-only Christian isn’t going to make it in the kingdom of God!”
 I’m glad that stuck with me on days when I would struggle with the temptation to ignore God’s gentle invitation.

 On the days I didn’t forget, I realized only good was coming out of it!
 I enjoyed learning biblical truths and experiencing His sweet presence.
-I began to feel complete in Him as I learned to love Him back.
+While learning to love Him back, I felt complete in Him.
 I eventually hungered for more consistency.

 One Winter Night

 Then one winter night in early 2008 I climbed into bed entirely too excited to fall asleep.
-I couldn’t wait to wake up and follow my newfound early morning routine of seeking God.
-The chilly sheets mixed with the adrenaline buzz caused me to shiver.
+I couldn’t wait to wake up and follow my new found early morning routine of seeking God.
+Chilly sheets mixed with the adrenaline buzz caused me to shiver.
 The phrase “daily time” burned within me, but I was smiling wide in the dark.

 The Holy Spirit reminded me how it already meant a great deal to me.
 I was determined for that phrase to be a permanent fixture in my life.
 I remembered how it meant surrender yet satisfaction.